ash1910/houzez-theme-customization/README.md

 Atlanta, Georgia, United States, Office, $20-$25/sf/year, 700 sf - 1000
 sf, September 6, 2024 Action (Button)
 Action: View Listings, Edit, Manage Notifications, Delete

+# TASK 2
+Here are the examples for "Size" and "Rate" (see the two screenshots).
+The Rate needs to be changed to "Rent or Rate" because some leasing spaces charge a "Fixed Rent" per month so we need to include this option in the filter.

+I guess the most important thing to make the advanced search work is to make the "advanced search" corresponding with the data entered in the listing form (screenshot attached).
+What do you think?

+SELECT * FROM TABLE where REPLACE(CAST(amount AS CHAR), ',', '') BETWEEN 50000 AND 60000 AND amount LIKE "%/m%"